theogf/theogf.github.io/index.md

 - Our paper ["Multi-Class Gaussian Process Classification Made Conjugate: Efficient Inference via Data Augmentation"](https://arxiv.org/abs/1905.09670) got accepted for the UAI conference 2019, see you in Tel Aviv

-- I have a few projects in my bag if you would be interested to make a master project with me and Pr.
-Opper.
-Check out [this page](https://www.ki.tu-berlin.de/menue/lehre/diplom_bachelor_master_und_studienarbeiten/masterarbeiten/parameter/en/) or contact me directly if you are interested
+- I have a few projects in my bag if you would be interested to make a master project with Pr.
+Opper and I. Check out [this page](https://www.ki.tu-berlin.de/menue/lehre/diplom_bachelor_master_und_studienarbeiten/masterarbeiten/parameter/en/) or contact me directly if you are interested

 - Recently gave a short talk at [Berlin Julia Meetup](https://julia-users-berlin.github.io/)  (join!), here are the [slides](https://docs.google.com/presentation/d/1c5DZlq0rZUyELFPgI4bl0Lw7uUAuDLTHsCE7u-jkZG0/edit?usp=sharing)  and the [notebook is here](files/presentation_julia_meetup.ipynb)